 If you are bothered by chubby or chipmunk cheeks, a procedure called buccal fat repositioning or removal can help.
 This special procedure reduces or removes the oversized cheek pads to improve the contours of your face.
 Dr. Joseph Russell is a board-certified facial plastic surgeon specializing in facial procedures like cheek pad reduction.
 Learn more about how this procedure works and whether you are considered a good candidate.

-What are Buccal Pads?
+What are Buccal Fat Pads?

 Buccal cheek pads are walnut-sized fat deposits located deep in the cheeks between the corners of the mouth and the nostrils.
 The pads are a continuation of deep fat on either side of the face between facial muscles.
 These pads help infants nurse while providing a smooth plane for the jaw muscles.
-These pockets of fat are responsible for the full-cheek or chipmunk appearance in children.
+Pockets of fat are responsible for the full-cheek or chipmunk appearance in children.

 In most people, buccal fat naturally dissipates with age, but this does not always happen.
 When they don’t, they can create a chubby appearance to the face, even when the rest of the body is slender.
 Reducing the size of these cheek pads is a simple yet effective treatment that can transform a boxy facial shape to a more chiseled and contoured appearance.